 MRidium 3860+ Software Field Update.
-As a result of the Warning Letter, required 510(k) submission and subsequent 510 (k) clearance as discussed above in the section entitled "FDA Facility Inspection and Warning Letter" we are fielding updated software for our MRidium 3860+ IV infusion pump to existing customers.
+We are fielding updated software for our MRidium 3860+ IV infusion pump to existing customers.
 We have accrued for all expected expenses related to this action and believe these expenses will not be significant to our operations or financial results.